CodeAtRoost/codewander-BasicStat/README.md

 # codewander-BasicStat
+7/11/2018:
+Added the feature to display the items holding minimum and maximum values, if minimum or maximum value is set to be shown.
+Increased the size of the hypercube
+Fixed NaN exception error.

 06/27/2018
 Included section Metric Display option: Now you can choose which metric to display in the summary box.